cosinekitty/astronomy/source/csharp/README.md

 Given a time of observation, calculates the Moon's geocentric position in ecliptic spherical coordinates.
 Provides the ecliptic latitude and longitude in degrees, and the geocentric distance in astronomical units (AU).

-The ecliptic longitude is measured relative to the equinox of date.
+The ecliptic angles are measured in "ECT": relative to the true ecliptic plane and equatorial plane at the specified time.
+This means the Earth's equator is corrected for precession and nutation, and the plane of the Earth's orbit is corrected for gradual obliquity drift.

 This algorithm is based on the Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.